MaximeZ/Human-Activity-Recognition/Prediction.md

 ![plot of chunk unnamed-chunk-12](figure/unnamed-chunk-12-1.png)

 ##6.Conclusion
 Acorrding to the accuracy parameters RF and GBM models are by far the best methods to pick up.
 They give identical predictions and will be kept for the submission.
+Given the accuracy parameters we may guess no more than two misspecification cases within train set.
 The only thing to take into consideration is a relatively long time needed to get the models done(especially the rf model).